-(k) Permit Transfer
+- K. Permit Transfer.
 Wastewater permits are issued to a specific user for a specific operation.
-A wastewater discharge permit shall not be reassigned or transferred or sold to a new owner, new user, different premises, or a new or changed operation.

-(l) Permit Reissuance

-A significant industrial user shall apply for permit reissuance by submitting a complete permit application in accordance with section 4.2 a minimum of 180 days prior to the expiration of the existing permit.
+A wastewater discharge permit shall not be reassigned or transferred or sold to a new owner, new user, different premises, or a new or changed operation. - L. Permit Reissuance.
+A significant industrial user shall apply for permit reissuance by submitting a complete permit application in accordance with Article 4, Section 2, a minimum of 180 days prior to the expiration of the existing permit.

-SECTION 5 - REPORTING REQUIREMENTS
+ARTICLE 5 - REPORTING REQUIREMENTS

-5.1 Baseline Monitoring Reports
+Section 1.
+Baseline Monitoring Reports